 Workaholic sebaceous glands.

-So, sebum is a good thing.
-In moderation.
+In moderation, sebum is a good thing.
 It’s when your skin starts producing way more than it needs that problems start.
 But, why are you cursed with it, while lots of your friends aren’t?

 You’re not gonna like this.
 It’s hormones and genetics.